imperva/stepping/README.md

     }

     @Override
+    public void listSubjectsToFollow(Follower follower){
+        //This function is called on Stepping initialization for each registered Subject.
+        //This is the way to notify Stepping which events (Subjects) we are interested in.
+        //In this case we need to subscribe to a subset of Subjects so it makes sense to use the new API: follower.follow("DBDataArrived").follow("KafkaDataArrived");
+    }

+    /***** OLD API
+    @Override
     public boolean followsSubject(String subjectType) {
         //This function is called on Stepping initialization for each registered Subject.
         //This is the way to notify Stepping which events (Subjects) we are interested in.